PythonOptimizers/cygenja/README.md

 `cygena` is not an automatic `Cython` code generator like the ones listed on [AutoPxd](https://github.com/cython/cython/wiki/AutoPxd). `cygena` does **not** parse `C`/`C++` header files to automatically produce Cython bindings.

+## Documentation

+To know more about the `cygenja` library you can install it and then generate the documentation with `Sphinx`.